psychcomposite/psychcomposite.github.io/framework/primitives/neutral.md

 # Neutral (N)

-## Profile

-### Definition

-Low motivation phenotype and a relatively low degree of dependence on external rewards.
+>Low motivation phenotype and a relatively low degree of dependence on external rewards.

+## Linkages

-### Correlations
+### Proxies

-* Low score on trait Extraversion
 * Low score on trait Reward Dependence
 * Low stratial dopaminergic activity and/or high baseline noradrenergic signalling

+### Partially correlated

+* Low score on trait Extraversion